 Acknowledgments

-The appreciation is given to my wife Jessie Li who took over the majority of housework while working, my son Charles Cheng Ding who accompanied me to be baptized at ACCC in 2003, through whom, I get to better understand the biblical meaning to have a son, my old parents, who raised me on earth.
-Through them, I get to better understand the purpose of being a son on earth.
+Appreciation is given to my wife Jessie Li who took over the majority of housework while working, and to my son Charles Cheng Ding who accompanied me to be baptized at ACCC in 2003.
+Through him, I get to better understand the biblical meaning of fatherhood.
+Finally I express appreciation to my parents, through, who raised me on earth and through them, I get to better understand the meaning of sonship on earth.

-Great thanksgiving is given to ACCC (Atlanta Chinese Christian Church), where I was baptized and grew up, their loves, prayers, and anonymous financial support.
-Although I cannot remember all their names, their images are in my heart forever.
-Especially the thanksgiving is given to my second-eastern fellowship group, especially to the couple Jack Xiao and LiHua, who open their house and lead many (including me) to Christ.
+Great thanksgiving is given to ACCC (Atlanta Chinese Christian Church), where I was baptized and grew up.
+I am grateful for heir love, prayers and anonymous financial support.
+Although I cannot remember all the names of the people at ACCC, their images are in my heart forever.
+Special thanksgiving is given to my second eastern fellowship group, especially to the couple Jack Xiao and LiHua, who opened their house and have led many (including me) to Christ.

 Many thanks are given to Perimeter Church where, through my son's elementary Chinese classes and my adult English classes, I finally began to know the ultimate purpose of human languages—it is to know Him.
-Specially, I want to thank Mr. Krist Halthen, Ms. Christina Krauss, for their proofreading, support and praying.
+Specially, I want to thank Mr. Krist Halthen and Ms. Christina Krauss for their proofreading, support and praying.

 There are more thanks that I cannot enumerate them.
 "If every one of them were written down, I suppose that even the whole world would not have room."
 It is through Him that my poor life turns to be full of thanks.
 May this thesis be a witness and return for Him.